AlexJReid/blog/content/posts/druid-cdc/index.md

 The Druid events are written to a Kinesis stream which is consumed by Druid.
 Changes are reflected within a few seconds.
 The realtime ingestion rolls up the events by the hour and a later batch job rolls up to a day.

 ## Conclusion
-A small proof of concept was performed.
-Around **twelve million** events were ingested into a single data node Druid cluster running on an `r6gd.xlarge` instance.
+The approach was proven by ingesting around **twelve million** events were ingested using a single data node Druid cluster running on an `r6gd.xlarge` instance.
 Storage footprint was around **350MB** including five string dimensions.
 Query performance is consistently in low double digit milliseconds without cache.

 **This very simple pattern provides a flexible, high performance data source that allows counts to be split and filtered by the included dimensions.
 As Druid's segments are immutable and stored on S3, additional historical nodes can be added trivially in order to scale reads.
 The only code required is that of the Lambda function to convert CDC events into Druid events.**

 But just how flexible do you _really_ need to be?

-Maybe you don't need this.
+The data source is immensely flexible but maybe you don't need it.
 You can certainly aggregate in simpler technologies than Druid!
-It may be acceptable to simply accumulate the values in a Lambda function and keep them in DynamoDB.
+It may be acceptable to simply accumulate the values in a Lambda function and [store the values in DynamoDB](https://alexjreid.dev/posts/dynamodb-efficient-filtering-4/).

-If it feels like you are starting to write your own _poor man's Druid_ or already happen to have Druid available, then this approach may be worthy of your consideration, particularly if your use case can benefit from the temporal capabilities shown.
+If it feels like you are starting to write your own _poor man's Druid_ or already happen to have a Druid cluster already available, then this approach may be worthy of your consideration, particularly if your use case can benefit from the temporal capabilities shown or you are planning on building a user-facing analytics application.

 Let me know what you think!
 I'm [@alexjreid](https://twitter.com/AlexJReid) on Twitter.

+## Credit
+This is not that novel.
+Many of the concepts are found in [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
+[Accumulations](https://docs.datomic.com/cloud/tutorial/accumulate.html) and [retractions](https://docs.datomic.com/cloud/tutorial/retract.html) are found in [Datomic](https://docs.datomic.com/cloud/whatis/data-model.html).